Dynamical Stability of Threshold Networks over Undirected Signed Graphs: Preliminaries

-Generally speaking, function $F_\mu$ assigns a new configuration for the network by sequentially applying the transition function associated to each set $I \in \mu$ according to the order defined in $\mu$.
-For the sake of clarity, notice that first, all the nodes in $I_1$ are updated simultaneously, then, the ones in $I_2$ are, and so on.
-When the nodes in the set $I_\ell$ are updated, the next configuration of the network has been completely computed, and in order to compute the next state, the same process is repeated.
-The \emph{size} of an update mode is the smallest integer $r > 0$ such that $|I_k|\leq r$ for each $k \in \{1, \ldots, \ell\}$.
+Function $F_\mu$ assigns a new configuration for the network by sequentially applying the transition function associated to each set $I \in \mu$ according to the order defined in $\mu$.
+Notice that first all the nodes in $I_1$ are updated simultaneously, then, the ones in $I_2$ are, and so on.
+When the nodes in the set $I_\ell$ are updated, the next configuration of the network has been completely computed.
+The notions of orbit, transient and attractors are extended to $F_\mu$ in the obvious way.
+To denote a threshold network $\mathcal{T} = (G,w,b)$ updated according a periodic update scheme $\mu,$ we use the notation $\mathcal{T} = (G,w,b,\mu).$ We say that the signed graph $(G,w)$ is \emph{stable for} $\mu$ if for any threshold vector $b \in \mathbb{Z}^n$ the network $\mathcal{T} = (G,w,b,\mu)$ admits only fixed points and contrarily, if there exists one threshold vector such that $\mathcal{T} = (G,w,b,\mu)$ admits limit cycles of period $s>1$ we say that $(G,w)$ is \emph{unstable} for $\mu.$ There are some important particular cases of periodic update schemes.
+The \emph{parallel (or synchronous) update scheme} is the scheme in which each node updates its state at the same time, i.e. $\mu = (\{V\})$.
+In this case, $F_\mu = F$.
+In the \emph{block-sequential update schemes}, $\mu$ is a partition of $V$.
+A \emph{sequential update schemes} is a subfamily of block-sequential update schemes is where each $I \in \mu$ is a singleton.
+In sequential update schemes, we can see $\mu$ as a permutation of set $V$ of the nodes of the network.